6momo1/Stock-Data-Scraper/README.md

 A Command Line too to scrape stock fundamental data from finiviz.

 ## Usage

+### Requirements
+make sure you have the required libraries install.
+Run `pip install -r requirements.txt` to install dependancies.

 cd into scrapeStocks directory and run ```python3 scrapeStocks --help```